314dev/PI/docs/source/common/lightning_cli.rst

 Another source of boilerplate code that Lightning can help to reduce is in the implementation of command line tools.
-Furthermore, it provides a standardized way to configure experiments using a single file that includes settings for :class:`~pytorch_lightning.trainer.trainer.Trainer` as well as the user extended :class:`~pytorch_lightning.core.lightning.LightningModule` and :class:`~pytorch_lightning.core.datamodule.LightningDataModule` classes.
+Furthermore, it provides a standardized way to configure experiments using a single file that includes settings for :class:`~pi_ml.trainer.trainer.Trainer` as well as the user extended :class:`~pi_ml.core.lightning.LightningModule` and :class:`~pi_ml.core.datamodule.LightningDataModule` classes.
 The full configuration is automatically saved in the log directory.
 This has the benefit of greatly simplifying the reproducibility of experiments.

 The main requirement for user extended classes to be made configurable is that all relevant init arguments must have